The first terms in the expansion of the Bergman kernel in higher degrees: The second coefficient in the asymptotic expansion

 Due to \eqref{dldeLtprecis}, we have

-The sum I can be decomposed in 3 \textquoteleft sub-sums\textquoteright : I${}_a$, I${}_b$ and I${}_c$ in which the two $\0_3$'s appearing are respectively both at the left of $P^N$, either side of $P^N$ or both at the right of $P^N$ (see remark~\ref{remO3O4}).
-As usually, we have $\mathrm{I}_c =( \mathrm{I}_a)^*$.
+The sum I can be decomposed inyo 3 \textquoteleft sub-sums\textquoteright : I${}_a$, I${}_b$ and I${}_c$ in which the two $\0_3$'s appearing are respectively both at the left of $P^N$, either side of $P^N$ or both at the right of $P^N$ (see Remark~\ref{remO3O4}).
+As usual, we have $\mathrm{I}_c =( \mathrm{I}_a)^*$.

 In the same way, we can decompose $\mathrm{II}=\mathrm{II}_a+\mathrm{II}_b$: in $\mathrm{II}_a$ the $\0_4$ appears at the left of $P^N$, and in $\mathrm{II}_b$ at the right of $P^N$.
 Once again, $\mathrm{II}_b =( \mathrm{II}_a)^*$.